Certificates and domain matching

 Docker

-By default, the container name is used as the short alias unless proxy.aliases
+By default, the container name is used as the short alias unless proxy.aliases is set.

 General